 What about No. 10?

 All the above advice should apply equally to your dealings with Spads in Downing Street, whatever their job title.
-But Prime Ministers make the rules and if they want to have all papers submitted via their Spads, or if they prefer to communicate via their Spads, then you have to live with it.
+But Prime Ministers make the rules and if they want to empower their Spads, have all papers submitted via their Spads, and/or prefer to communicate via their Spads, then you have to live with it.